-Prior to the site visit in 2021, site staff lowered the intake levels for the 945/946 pumps located near the West Gypsum seepage collection pond and drew down the pond level.
+Prior to the site visit in 2022, site staff lowered the intake levels for the 945/946 pumps located near the West Gypsum seepage collection pond and drew down the pond level.
 This allowed for a cleanout and regrading of the weir channels that drain towards the seepage pond.
 Plans were in development to remove an access road around the seepage collection pond to allow the pond to be lowered even further.
-Reducing the storage of water anywhere on the TSF is recommended and the area will be inspected again during the next monitoring period.
+Reducing the storage of water anywhere on the TSF is recommended and the area will be inspected again during the 2023 AFRP site visit.